nice-php/framework/README.md

 $app->run();
 ```

-Visit `index.php` in your browser and you should be greeted with "Hello, world".
+Visit `index.php` in your browser and you'll see the message "Hello, world".

-Visit `index.php/hello/Tyler` and you will be greeted with "Hello, Tyler".
+Visit `index.php/hello/Tyler` and you will see "Hello, Tyler".

 Use with [Twig](http://twig.sensiolabs.org)